Prediction of the Solar Polar Fields in 2026: An Unusually Weak Level Across the Last Five Solar Cycles

 Panels (a) and (b) show that the northern polar field will experience a pronounced decline until about March 2026, followed by a gradual recovery.
 The decrease is weaker in the $60^{\circ}$--$90^{\circ}$ averages than in the $60^{\circ}$--$75^{\circ}$ averages.
 This behavior is explained by the predicted magnetic butterfly diagram in panel (c).
 A strong positive surge (N1) appears near $50^{\circ}$ north before March 2026, which significantly weakens the northern polar field.
 This surge directly continues the one observed by HMI from June 2024 to September 2025 and is produced by ARs, including some with abnormal polarity, that emerged between roughly June 2024 and March 2025.
 Because the flux from ARs emerging during the prediction interval is confined to lower latitudes, it has little influence on this high-latitude surge.
 As a result, the decline in the northern polar field is unavoidable.

-The ARs that emerged in the latest few CRs, including CR 2303, generate a negative surge (N2) and a positive surge at lower latitudes than N1.
+The ARs that emerged in the latest few CRs, including CR 2303, generate a negative surge (N2).
 After the surge N1 dissipates around March 2026, the negative surge N2 begins to strengthen the northern polar field.

 As for the southern polar field, panels (a) and (b) show that it remains nearly unchanged during the first three months and then gradually increases.
 The following polarities of ARs emerging from March 2025 to September 2025 generate a positive surge (S2), which persistently influences the polar region throughout the prediction interval.
 At the beginning of the interval, this positive surge is partly canceled by an existing weak negative surge (S1) at high latitudes, keeping the polar field stable.
 After the negative surge fully disappears, S2 continues to strengthen the southern polar field.